 Insult Backfire: When the Westboro Baptist Church made what was meant to be an insulting parody song called No Poker Face, wherein they called her such "creative" names as Lady GayGay and more, Gaga and her fans ironically embraced it.
 She now sells t-shirts at her shows embroidered with, "I Love Lady GayGay!"

 Intercourse with You: "Let's have some fun/This beat is sick/I wanna take a ride/On your disco stick."
 And that's probably not even the worst one.

-Most of her music in general is quite sexual, when it's not about a social cause or to prove a point or about her broken heart.
+Most of her music in general is quite sexual, when it's not to prove a point.

 I Take Offense to That Last One: She has had some friction with her record company over promotional material, claiming they just want her "Half-naked on the beach touching [her]self."
 It seems the only thing she doesn't like about that scenario is the beach.

 Kayfabe Music: She went to her little sister's graduation in full Gaga regalia at her sister's request.

 The Lad-ette: She qualifies, interestingly enough.
 During her concerts she's loud and crass, swearing and grinding on her dancers and generally pissing off the Moral Guardians with her decidely unlady-like behavior all while having a blast.
 Has also stated she would carry around a razor in her mouth when she was growing in N, Y.

 Lampshade Hanging: She spends alot of her time lampshading her own brand of art and pop.
 In both Fame/Monster/Artpop era's.